gwaredd/mgGif/README.md

 # mgGIF
-> Parses a GIF file and extracts the images
+> A unity library to parse a GIF file and extracts the images

 ![Butterfly](https://gwaredd.github.io/mgGif/butterfly.gif)